csc-training/geocomputing/python/puhti/README.md

 ## Serial job

 What if we don't want the execution of the script blocking our command line?
-We need to start writing batch job scripts and separate the submission of the job on the login node from the execution of the job on a compute node -> We go non-interactive. **Latest now, we have to move to the terminal.**
+We need to start writing batch job scripts and separate the submission of the job on the login node from the execution of the job on a compute node -> We go non-interactive. **Latest from this point onwards we will have to work from the command line.**

 * Open `/scratch/project_200xxxx/students/cscusername/geocomputing/python/puhti/01_serial/single_core_example.sh` (replace your project number and CSC username in path) with your favorite editor (e.g. `nano` in login node shell or open the file editor via the three dots next to the filename in the webinterface -> Files section or VSCode).